|

 Relic: St. Genevieve

-Where: Saint Etienne-Du-Mont,
+Where: Church of Saint Etienne-Du-Mont,

 Paris, France